tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/random-truchet-quarter-circle-single-loop.png" />
 </figure>

-The next step is to randomise the tiles.
-Becuase there are only two orientations, the loop must effectively 'flip a coin' with each iteration to select a tile.
-A `random(2)` will return floating point values ranging from `0.0` to `2.0`.
-Converting the result to an integer, therefore producing a `0` *or* `1`.
+The next step is to randomise each tile's orientation.
+Because there are only two options, the loop must effectively 'flip a coin' with each iteration.
+A `random(2)` will return floating point values ranging from `0.0` up to `2.0`.
+Converting the result to an integer, therefore, produces a `0` *or* `1`.

 {% highlight py %}
 for i in range(1,145):